 - The timing: How long does each episode last, seconds, minutes, or hours?

-- Associated symptoms: Nausea, tinnitus, hearing changes, palpitations, chest discomfort, or near-fainting?
+- Associated symptoms: Nausea, ringing in the ears, hearing changes, palpitations, chest discomfort, or near-fainting?

 - Your medications: A full list of everything you take, including supplements and over-the-counter medications.